AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 ```

-> Give the students 3 minutes to work with a partner and figure out what they think the attributes in this layout would look like.
+> Instructor Note: Give the students 3 minutes to work with a partner and figure out what they think the attributes in this layout would look like.
 Encourage them to draw out what they picture the screen would look like.

 In this example, take note of the following: